N\'eron models of Jacobians over bases of arbitrary dimension: Sections of nodal curves

 \subsection{Type of a section}

-We will define a combinatorial invariant, the \emph{type} of a section, summarizing information about the behavior of said section around the singular locus of a nodal curve $X/S$.
-Later on, we will show that sections of all types exist \'etale-locally on the base (Proposition \ref{proposition:admissibles_are_a_basis}) and that the type of a section locally characterizes the blowing-up of $X$ in the ideal sheaf of that section (Corollary \ref{corollary:unicite_zariski_locale_des_T-refinements}).
+We will define a combinatorial invariant, the \emph{type} of a section, summarizing information about the behaviour of the said section around the singular locus of a nodal curve $X/S$.
+Later on, we will show that sections of all types exist \'etale-locally on the base (\textit{cf.} Proposition~\ref{proposition:admissibles_are_a_basis}) and that the type of a section locally characterizes the blow-up of $X$ in the ideal sheaf of that section (Corollary~\ref{corollary:unicite_zariski_locale_des_T-refinements}).